terraform-community-modules/tf_aws_availability_zones/README.md

 Terraform module to get the AZs you have access to.

-Reads a set of accounts from ~/.aws/credentials and queries each region to find the AZs you can use in that region
+Reads a set of accounts from ~/.aws/credentials and queries each region to find the AZs you can use in that region and that account.

-Needs the aws cli installed to shell out to.
+Needs the aws-sdk ruby client to generate the variables.tf.json file.

 Also needs you to run 'make' in the directory after _terraform get_ to build the lists.